Atsushi Yanagisawa

 Atsushi Yanagisawa (柳沢 敦, Yanagisawa Atsushi) is a Japanese former professional footballer who played as a forward.
 He played for Japan national team.

 He is best known for playing the majority of his career at Kashima Antlers, in addition to his spells with Italian sides Sampdoria and Messina.

-Yanagisawa earned 58 caps for the Japan national team, and represented them at two World Cups, the 2000 Olympics and the 2000 Asian Cup.
+Yanagisawa earned 58 caps for the Japan national team, and represented them at two FIFA World Cup, the 2000 Olympics and the 2000 AFC Asian Cup.

 Club career

 Yanagisawa was born in Imizu on May 27, 1977.
 After graduating from high school, he joined Kashima Antlers in 1996.
 He debuted in May 1996.
 In 1997, he became a regular player and was selected Rookie of the Year awards.
 In 1990s, the club won the champions at 1996, 1998 J1 League, 1997 J.League Cup and 1997 Emperor's Cup.
 In Asia, the club won 3rd place at 1998–99 Asian Cup Winners' Cup.
 In 2000, the club won all three major title in Japan; J1 League, J.League Cup and Emperor's Cup.
 In 2001, the club won J1 League for two consecutive seasons and he was selected Japanese Footballer of the Year awards.
 In 2002, the club won J.League Cup.

 In June 2003, Yanagisawa moved to Italian Serie A club Sampdoria.
 He moved to Messina in 2004.

 In March 2006, Yanagisawa returned to Kashima Antlers.
 In 2007, the club won J1 League and Emperor's Cup.
 However his opportunity to play decreased behind young player Yuzo Tashiro and Shinzo Koroki.
 He moved to Kyoto Sanga FC in 2008.
 He scored 14 goals which is top score in Japanese player in the league.
 However he could not scored many goals from 2009.
 He moved to Vegalta Sendai in 2011.
 In March 2011, 2011 Tōhoku earthquake and tsunami occurred in wide area including Sendai.
 Although he did not play many matches, the club won the 4th place in 2011 and second place in 2012.
 He retired end of 2014 season.